-There are many pests that cause chewing damage to plants.
+Many pests cause chewing damage to plants.
 One of them is the grasshopper.

 Grasshoppers are insects that will feed on many garden plants and field crops.
-As a result, it is vital that you get rid of them before an infestation occurs.
+As a result, you must get rid of them before an infestation occurs.

-These critters date back to the Triassic period, and it is believed that they are one of the oldest chewing herbivorous insects [1].
+These critters date back to the Triassic period.
+They are among the oldest chewing herbivorous insects [1].

 How to Get Rid of Grasshoppers Naturally